aws-samples/aws-waf-automation-terraform-samples/README.md

 ## Existing issue:

 Error: Error deleting WAFv2 IPSet: WAFOptimisticLockException: AWS WAF couldn’t save your changes because someone changed the resource after you started to edit it.
-Reapply your changes.
+Re-apply your changes.

 ## Workaround: